avdstaaij/gdpc/README.md

 - On Windows: `py -m pip install --upgrade gdpc`

-If you would like to install the latest cutting-edge development version directly from GitHub, replace `gdpc` with
+If you would like to install the latest cutting-edge development version directly from GitHub, replace `gdpc` with `git+https://github.com/avdstaaij/gdpc`

-`git+https://github.com/avdstaaij/gdpc`

 For more information on installing from GitHub (such as getting old versions) see the [pip documentation](https://pip.pypa.io/en/stable/topics/vcs-support/).
-*(Hint: You can also use this command to import forks of this repository, just change the URL!)*

-If you are having trouble with dependencies, download `requirements.txt` *(see below on how to download)* and try running `python3 -m pip install -r requirements.txt` or `py -m pip pip install -r requirements.txt` if you are using Windows.
+If you are having trouble with dependencies, download `requirements.txt` and try running `python3 -m pip install -r requirements.txt` (or `py -m pip pip install -r requirements.txt` if you are using Windows).
 You **should not** use `requirements-dev.txt`!

-## Scripts:
+## Tutorials and examples

-To download one of the following scripts, click on the link, then right-click and `Save As...` *(I know it's tedious, if you have a better idea we'd be glad to hear it)*.
+There are various [tutorial scripts](examples/tutorials) that will help to get you started.

+Some practical examples are also available, though they're slightly older and may not reflect the latest features:
 - [**`visualize_map.py`**](examples/visualize_map.py): Displays a map of the Minecraft world using OpenCV.
-- [**`emerald_city.py`**](examples/emerald_city.py): Demonstrates basic GDPC functionality by building a simple model of the Emerald City, and introduces various concepts of coding in Python.
+- [**`emerald_city.py`**](examples/emerald_city.py): Demonstrates basic GDPC functionality by building a simple model of the Emerald City.

-## Developed by:
-- Arthur van der Staaij
-- Blinkenlights
-- Nils Gawlik
-- Claus Aranha
-- Niels NTG Poldervaart

-with contributions from:
-- Mayank Jain